nikhiljha/mycelium/README.md

 ## Usage

 Create MinecraftProxy CRDs representing proxies, and MinecraftSet CRDs representing servers.
-All servers with the same `env` and `proxy` labels will be bridged together.
 Below is a minimal example, but the full spec is available in the docs.

-> :warning: The `mycelium.njha.dev/v1alpha1` apiVersion is unstable and may change from release to release, even across minor versions.
+> :warning: The `mycelium.njha.dev/v1beta1` apiVersion is unstable and may change from release to release, even across minor versions.
 It will, however, not change across patch versions.

 <table>
 <tr>